DayanaIA/server-nodejs-ts/README.md

-# NodeJS course with TypeScript and TypeORM
+# NodeJS server with TypeScript and TypeORM

  How to genrate a complex API REST.